Key takeaways:

 Here are the steps in obtaining your domain’s Auth Code:

-- From the same page where you unlocked your domain, click the AUTH CODE button at the bottom right of the screen.
+- On the same page where you unlocked your domain, click the AUTH CODE button at the bottom-right of the screen.

 - A Get Auth Code window will pop up.
 This prompt will ask you to provide a reason for the transfer.
 Select an option and click Send Code.